heralden/steam-chat/README.md

 ## Version 0.1.0

 steam-chat has been completely rewritten from scratch.
-If you're using a prior version, do not update with `git pull`, instead delete the directory and run a new `git clone` followed by `npm install`.
+The old version is available as a [release](https://github.com/rubyconn/steam-chat/releases/tag/v0.0.4-alpha) if you're missing any functionality or experiencing issues.

 # Usage